learn-co-curriculum/dsc-k-nearest-neighbors-lab/README.md

 * In addition to `self`, our `predict` function should take in two arguments:
     * `X_test`, the points we want to classify
     * `k`, which specifies the number of neighbors we should use to make the classification.
 We'll set `k=3` as a default, but allow the user to update it if they choose.
-* Our method will need to iterate through every item in `X_test`.
+* Your method will need to iterate through every item in `X_test`.
 For each item:
     * Calculate the distance to all points in `X_train` by using our `_get_distances()` helper method we created.
     * Find the k-nearest points in `X_train` by using the `_get_k_nearest()` helper method we created
     * Use the index values contained within the tuples returned by `_get_k_nearest()` to get the corresponding labels for each of the nearest points.